zzxwill/odps/intl.en-US/User Guide/Definition/The glossary of Maxcompute.md

 -   Partition \(partition\)

     Partition partition refers to a table, based on the partition field \(one or more combinations\) divide the data store.
 That is, if the table does not have a partition, the data is placed directly under the directory where the table is located.
 If a table has a partition, each partition corresponds to one of the directories in the table, the data is stored separately in a different partition directory.
-For more information about partitions, see[Basic Concepts\>Partitions](../../../../reseller.en-US/User Guide/Definition/Partition.md#).
+For more information about partitions, see [Basic Concepts\>Partitions](../../../../reseller.en-US/User Guide/Definition/Partition.md#).

 -   Project \(Project\)

     Project is the basic organizational unit of MaxCompute.
 It is similar to the concept of database or Scheme in traditional database, and is the main boundary of multi-user isolation and access control.
-For details, please see[Basic Concepts\>Project](../../../../reseller.en-US/User Guide/Definition/Projects.md#) .
+For details, please see [Basic Concepts\>Project](../../../../reseller.en-US/User Guide/Definition/Projects.md#) .

 ## R {#section_tp2_vxv_tdb .section}

 -   Role \(role\)

     Roles are concepts used in MaxCompute security functions and can be seen as a collection of users with the same privileges.
 Multiple users can appear at one role at the same time, and a user can also belong to multiple roles.
 After all roles are authorized, all users under the role have the same permissions.
-For more information about role management, please see[User's guide\>Role management](../../../../reseller.en-US/User Guide/Security/Role management.md#) .
+For more information about role management, please see [User's guide\>Role management](../../../../reseller.en-US/User Guide/Security/Role management.md#) .

 -   Resource \(resources\)

     Resource \(Resource\) is a unique concept in MaxCompute.
 If you want to use MaxCompute's custom function \(UDF\) or MapReduce function, you need to rely on resources to complete it.
-For details, please see[Basic Concepts\>Resource](../../../../reseller.en-US/User Guide/Definition/Resource.md#).
+For details, please see [Basic Concepts\>Resource](../../../../reseller.en-US/User Guide/Definition/Resource.md#).

 ## S {#section_n3h_vxv_tdb .section}

 -   SDK

-    Software Development Kits software developmentSoftware Development Kits software development kit.
-Generally, it is a collection of development tools used by software engineers to build application software for specific software packages, software instances, software frameworks, hardware platforms, operating systems, document packages, etc. MaxCompute currently supports[Java SDK](../../../../reseller.en-US/SDK Reference /Java SDK.md#)and [../../../../dita-oss-bucket/SP\_76/DNodps1830562/EN-US\_TP\_12065.md\#](../../../../reseller.en-US/SDK Reference /Python SDK.md#).
+    Software Development Kits.
+Generally, it is a collection of development tools used by software engineers to build application software for specific software packages, software instances, software frameworks, hardware platforms, operating systems, document packages, etc. MaxCompute currently supports [Java SDK](../../../../reseller.en-US/SDK Reference /Java SDK.md#)and [../../../../dita-oss-bucket/SP\_76/DNodps1830562/EN-US\_TP\_12065.md\#](../../../../reseller.en-US/SDK Reference /Python SDK.md#).

 -   Authorization